 You can change the WordPress login URL manually or by installing a plugin.

 Redirection After Changing WordPress Urls

 After you change your WordPress URLs, you need to make sure that anyone using the old URL is redirected to the new URL and doesn’t get an error.

 If you’re with Kinsta, you can set up redirection using MyKinsta.
-Follow our knowledgebase guide to redirection to learn how to do it and read our guide to redirect best practices to find out how to set it up so it doesn’t impact your site’s performance.
+Follow our knowledgebase guide to redirection to learn how to do it and read our guide to redirect best practices to avoid redirect errors like ‘too many redirects‘ and find out how to set it up so it doesn’t impact your site’s performance.

 You might also need to add redirects for individual posts or pages, although wildcard redirection is more likely.